Icons are uploaded in sets. This guide will tell all you need to know about how to create and name icon sets.

 Do not include the number of icons in your icon set names.
 You may create your awesome Football set to have only 20 icons to start with, but you will likely find that you want to add more icons later.
 It's better to just leave the icon count out of the set names.

-Vector icons must fit within the art board.
-If the artboard is too large compared to the icon, the thumbnails will appear to small to be seen.
-If your icons extend beyond the edge of the artboard they will be cropped.
+Vector icons must fit within the artboard.
+If the artboard is too large compared to the icon, the thumbnails will appear too small to be seen.
+If your icons extend beyond the edge of the artboard, they will be cropped.
 Also, your artboards must be perfectly square.
 If the artboards are not square, our system will not be able to process them.
+Read more about Artboards.